makersacademy/bowling-challenge-ruby/README.md

 Bowling Challenge in Ruby
 =================

+## approach

+* Rather than diagramming for this challenge, I used a lot of pseudo-code to think through various options, which I found very helpful.
+* I TDDd both classes but primarily the scorecard through irb rather than rspec.
+I found it easier and more efficient to get visibility on whole games this way.
+* To use this code - a Frame object should be created with the rolls for the frame passed as arguments.
+A Scorecard is created when the first Frame is passed as an argument on initialisation.
+Subsequent frames can be added (one at a time) with .add_frame to the scorecard.
+The idea is that the user can see their running total.
+This code will work if strikes are passed as 10 or as 10, 0.
+* Frames display both the 'base_score' and the 'total_score' - the former is the initial score for the frame itself, the latter reflects any subsequent bonuses.
+* the only public methods on the scorecard are its attribute reader, initialize method, add_frame and running_total. the final_score can be accessed through the attribute reader. running_total will show the total score after each frame, though bear in mind this will not take into account bonuses that may then be gained for strikes and spares.

 * Feel free to use google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README
 * If you have a partial solution, **still check in a partial solution**